Near neighbor survey

 The near neighbor survey includes feedback from the people who live and work near our three regional treatment plants: West Point Treatment Plant in Seattle, South Treatment Plant in Renton, and Brightwater Treatment Plant north of Woodinville.

-The 24-question survey is conducted by an independent research firm that randomly polls at least 35 businesses and 100 residents in each community.
+The survey is conducted by an independent research firm that randomly polls businesses and residents in each community.

 Questions enable respondents to describe their perceptions of our plants and to share both positive and negative opinions about how they're operated.
 People also have an opportunity to rank the county's priorities and offer suggestions on how the county can improve.